kubernetes/enhancements/keps/sig-apps/3715-elastic-indexed-job/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-It will be tested manually prior to beta launch.
+It was tested manually prior to beta launch, but also given the feature effectively is only relaxing validation (so is purely in-memory), upgrade/downgrade boils down to actual feature tests.

 <!--
 Describe manual testing that was done and the outcomes.